 Properties of High Frequency PCB

-Low and stable dielectric constant: The dielectric constant of a high frequency PCBs is lower and stable.
+Low and stable dielectric constant: The dielectric constant of a high frequency PCB is lower and stable.
 This helps to ensure frequency transmission.
 This also ensures less signal delay.
 Lower dielectric constant leads to higher rate of frequency transmission.

 Chemical resistance: High frequency PCBs can withstand chemicals.
 These boards can survive chemical attack when exposed to one.
 Due to this property, these circuit boards are less likely to corrode.